 We’ve all heard stories about cats detecting illness in their owners, but can cats really tell when you’re sick?
-The answer is more fascinating than you might expect.
-Your cat isn’t just being clingy because they want extra treats.
-They’re picking up on subtle changes in your body that even you might not notice yet.
+Your cat is picking up on subtle changes in your body that even you might not notice yet.

 Cats possess sensory abilities that make our human perception seem rather dull by comparison.
 While we’re struggling to remember if we took our vitamins this morning, our cats are detecting microscopic changes in our scent, behavior, and even body temperature.
 It’s like living with a furry, four-legged medical alert system that occasionally knocks things off counters.